 Radiation oncology residents at Memorial Sloan Kettering have ample opportunities to participate in clinical research.
 Our large patient volume and well-annotated electronic medical records provide a wealth of resources to address novel research questions.

-Our residents are given support to present their research findings at international meetings of the American Society for Radiation Oncology, the European Society for Therapeutic Radiology and Oncology, the American Radium Society, and the American Brachytherapy Society.
+Our residents are given support to present their research findings at international meetings of the American Society for Radiation Oncology, the European Society for Therapeutic Radiology and Oncology, and the American Brachytherapy Society.
 Learn more about our residents’ presentations at the annual meeting of the American Society for Radiation Oncology.

 Our radiation oncology residency program also includes a dedicated year of protected time for more-intensive research investigations.
 This generally takes place during the third year of the program.
 During this time, residents have the opportunity to engage in basic or translational laboratory research, or conduct clinical research studies that are typically beyond the scope of a resident who can only dedicate part of the time to research efforts.

 Universally, the research year has been a highly rewarding experience for our residents.
 In addition to strengthening their training in research methodology, our residents have completed research projects that have yielded publications and successful grant applications, some even developing into research platforms that graduating residents have continued to pursue as junior faculty members.